Camp Blue Skies at Camp Twin Lakes 2019

 Meals are covered at the camp.

 Cost: $175 covers lodging and meals at the camp, the meals and lodging at the overnight training, and dinner at the first meeting on campus.
-Full payment is due with application by Monday, November 13, 2017.
+Full payment is due with application by TBA.
 (If you are not chosen from the trip, refunds will be made immediately.
 If you are selected for the trip but withdraw, no refund will be made.)

-Application Deadline: Monday, November 13, 2017.
-Full payment of $175 is also due by this date.
+Application Deadline: October 31, 2018.
+Application includes health form and full payment of $175.
 Students will be notified of acceptance by Late December.

 Please note: We are seeking a variety of students across majors and years as well as a good mix of new students and returners.
 Previous experience on this trip or with adults with developmental disabilities is not necessary.
 And previous experience on the trip is not a guarantee of selection this year.
 This trip can take a maximum of 20 students, but organizers may select fewer.